KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 until after initial generation of a module in an intermediate representation format (e.g. SPIR-V).
 When a module contains *specialization constants*, the method *`sycl::module<sycl::module_state::input>::has_spec_constant()`* returns `true`.
-Note that, although a module may expose *specialization constants*, not all *device images* inside the module may support them.
+Note that, although a module may expose *specialization constants*, not all *device images* inside the module may natively support them, the method *`sycl::module<sycl::module_state::input>::native_spec_constant()`*  returns `true` if the module is capable of using *specialization constants* as immediate value when compiling the module image.
 When *specialization constants* are available but the user doesn't set values on them, the default values are used.
 The default values follow C++ initialization rules whenever not specified by users.